technicalagilecoach/SudokuSolver/Notes.md

   - parallel execution when many puzzles are processed
   - perform pruning etc. only based on actually changed cells
   - clean up use of SortedSet vs List
+  - improve -1 index calculations for accessing candidates --> need a better idea for this
 - Grid.Init assumes that the input puzzles always follows the expected syntax -> no error handling otherwise

 ## Sudoku Puzzles for Testing